antempus/GraphQL-PerfTest/README.md

 #### Setup

-Each folder contains has a README that will help instrument the work to build out the required Docker images and Azure infrastructure.
+Each folder contains a README that will help instrument the work to build out the required Docker images and Azure infrastructure:

-###### README

 [Function App](./functionapp/README.md)
 [Web App](./functionapp/README.md)